fougue/gmio/README.md

   * [x] Buffering of input/ouput for efficient device usage
   * [x] Operations can be easily aborted
   * [x] Progress report about the I/O operation
-  * [x] Available under the CeCILL-B license, which is fully BSD compatible

 Current version only supports the STereoLithography format(STL), see module [gmio_stl](http://www.fougue.pro/docs/gmio/0.3/group__gmio__stl.html#details)